cpedro/youtube_subscription_search/README.md

   will save a file to your computer, called `client_id.json`.
 Click 'Done' after downloading the file.
 1. Copy the `client_id.json` file into the same directory as the python program.
+  *OR* you can use the `-s` option when running the program the first time with the path to `client_id.json`.

 ## Running the program

 Once the `client_id.json` file has been downloaded and saved to the same directory as the program, you're good to go.
 Just run `./watch_later.py` or `python3 watch_later.py`.

+You don't *need* to move `client_id.json` to the same directory, you also use then `-s` option when calling the program with a path to the file.
+This file is only needed on the first run, after that, auth tokens will be saved for future runs.

 The first time you run the program, you will be prompted to visit a URL and authorize this application.
 This is normal, and will only be required once.